 • Dominating until others withdraw

-• All-or-nothing approaches
+• All-or-nothing approaches to every situation

 • Refusing help or collaboration

-• Intimidating people away from supporting you
+• Intimidating away the people who would support you

 ❓ Sound familiar?
 You’ve bulldozed a meeting because no one else was “getting it.”
 You’ve cut people off at the first sign of disloyalty.
 You’ve said “I’ll just do it myself” more times than you can count.

-You experienced betrayal.
-Or powerlessness.
+You experienced betrayal or powerlessness.
 Something taught you early that being soft means getting hurt.
 Maybe you had to grow up fast.
 Maybe vulnerability was exploited.
-The message: Only the strong survive.
+The message: only the strong survive.
 If I’m strong enough, no one can hurt me again.

-Breaking the Pattern:
+Breaking the pattern:

 • Practice asking for help before you’re in crisis